suuelee/druber-responsive/README.md

 This will ensure that the browser is aware of the device's dimensions.

-Next, I notice about this page is that there are three main sections:
+Next, I notice that this page has three distinct sections:
 1. The navigation bar at the top
 2. The "About" section with images/text
-3. The "Order" section with user inputs
+3. The "Order" section with user input dialog box

-I'm going to tackle each section one at a time, starting with the "About" section as it seems to be the most simple.
+I'm going to tackle each section one at a time, starting with "About" as it seems to be the most simple.

-### Fixing the "About" section
+### Fixing the "About" Section

-I've chosen to demonstrate ___ because I garauntee you will come across this kind of layout in any webpage.
-This fix will be quite simple, as all we have to do is to ensure that the images can stack ontop of each other (also known as wrap).
+This section features side-by-side images with descriptions – a very basic layout that most websites will have.
+To make this mobile-friendly, we simply have to ensure that the images/descriptions can stack on top of each other (or in other words, wrap).

-Think: what part of the CSS is causing these images to render in one row?
+🧠 Which part of the CSS is making these images to be aligned horizontally?

-I notice that `flex-direction` is set to `row`.
+💡 It looks like flex-direction` is set to `row`.

-I add a media query:
+Solution: I add a media query

 ```
 @media (max-width: 800px) {